ashibhuvan/Passfort-Coding-Challenge---Internship/README.md

 -------------------------------------------------
 This was a coding challenge for a software company for an internship position.
-We had 3 hours to complete the challenge
+You were given 3 hours to complete the challenge
 -------------------------------------------------